frederic-perez/AmE-dictionary/data/dictionary.md

 __soppy__
 __sorbet__ _n_ :two::mega::hammer:
 __sordid__ _adj_
+__sore throat__ _n_ Any of various inflammations of the tonsils, pharynx, or larynx characterized by pain in swallowing.
 __sorehead__ _n_ _slang_ One who is easily offended, annoyed, or angered.
 __sorely__ _adv_ :four::hammer: _Sorely needed._
 __sorghum__